1406 Jefferson St.

 Nancy is down to earth and to the point.
 She is a published author and a retired college teacher.

-2020 is an incredibly challenging year for everyone across the globe with the COVID 19 Pandemic.
 For many of you this is the first time in your lifetime that you've experienced a pandemic thanks to the incredible work of researchers like Dr. Jonas Salk who developed the vaccine that stopped pandemics of polio that many of us lived through as children.

 In my lifetime I went through times when we all stayed inside because of polio.
 And in those days there was no TV or Internet.
 Think about that when you complain about staying in for safety now.
 There were no movies to run at home either.
 Hmmmm, what did we do?